-How Can a Charleston Crash Attorneys Assist You
+How Can a North Charleston Crash Attorneys Assist You

 When you turn to Joye Law Firm for help after a car crash, an experienced Charleston car accident attorney will get to work promptly investigating your accident.
 You can count on our legal team to:

 - Conduct a Detailed Accident Investigation.
 South Carolina law does not allow the use of a police report to prove negligence in a car accident case.
 You will need to have attorneys conduct an independent investigation of the cause of the motor vehicle accident.
 Our legal team knows the types of evidence to look for to build a strong case for compensation.
 An auto accident lawyer at Joye Law Firm will identify all those who are potentially liable and the insurance policies available to provide compensation.

 - Deal with the Insurance Adjuster on Your Behalf.
 Giving a statement to an insurance adjuster or signing any document the adjuster presents without consulting an attorney first can jeopardize your claim.
 You may be signing away your right to obtain compensation.
 Our car accident attorneys can handle communications and negotiations with the insurance adjuster and relieve you of that burden.